-Council claim draft budget is first step towards ‘reducing inequality’
+Council claim draft budget is first step towards ‘reducing inequality’ in authority

 The majority of taxpayers look likely to face a hike in their council bills from April.